How to Fix Dim Screen on iPhone and iPad

 The Bottom Line

-Hope this guide can help you fix iPhone dim screen problem successfully.
+Hope this guide can help you fix the iPhone dim screen problem successfully.
 If you think this guide is helpful, please share it to help more people.
 Now have a free try on AnyFix, it will not let you down.

 Author Avatar